Mexican roots and Ukrainian connections

 Anuar | Student

-For Anuar Cifuentes, learning Ukrainian isn’t just about memorising vocabulary and grammar – it’s about building connections across continents.
+For Anuar, learning Ukrainian isn’t just about memorising vocabulary and grammar – it’s about building connections across continents.
 A physics master’s student born and raised in Mexico, Anuar approaches language with the same scientific curiosity that drives his academic studies, finding patterns, breaking down complexities, and discovering the melody in what others might hear as simply unfamiliar sounds.

 Student Anuar